 This week’s featured pet insurance claim is about a 2-year-old Boxer named Dually.
 She recently had surgery on both back legs for torn cruciate ligaments.
-Cruciate injuries can happen to any dog and is quite a common injury that also happens to be quite expensive to treat.
+Cruciate ruptures can happen to any dog and also happens to be quite expensive to treat.

 How does it happen?

-Just like most dogs, Dually loves to run and jump and play, which is what her owners suspect to have caused her injuries.
+Just like most dogs, Dually loves to run and jump and play, which is what her owners suspect to have caused the ruptures.
 A few months ago, they noticed that she would limp after playing and it continued to get worse, so they took Dually to the vet.